 You can qualify for a Frontier Worker Permit if you meet all of the following:

 - You are a citizen of the EU, Switzerland, Norway, Iceland or Lichtenstein

 - You live in Ireland (or another country outside the UK)

 - You started working (including self-employment) in the UK before 1 January 2021

-You must have spent less than 180 days in the UK in the 12 months since 1 January 2020.
+You must have spent less than 180 days in the UK in any 12 month period you were working there.
 If you have spent more time in the UK than 180 days, you can still qualify if you have returned to Ireland at least once every 6 months, or twice in 12 months.

 You may qualify for the Permit if you stopped working in the UK but retained your worker status.
 You can keep your worker status if you stopped working because:

 - You had an illness or an accident.

 - You became involuntarily unemployed.
 You must have registered as a